larseggert/ietf-and-trust/draft-eggert-ietf-and-trust.md

 ## Relationship of the IETF Trust to the IETF and applicability of BCPs (#relate)

-The IETF Community considers the Trust to be a core part of the IETF that is critical to the ongoing function of the IETF.
+The IETF community considers the Trust to be a core part of the IETF that is critical to the ongoing function of the IETF.

-Consequently, the IETF Community expects all BCPs that apply to the IETF to apply to the Trust, even if the Trust is not specifically referenced.
+Consequently, the IETF community expects all RFCs that apply to the IETF to apply to the Trust, even if the Trust is not specifically referenced.

 ## Compliance with Foundational Documents {#comp}